Machine Learning the Disorder Landscape of Majorana Nanowires: Details of Machine Learning

 \subsection{Training Data}

 The training data was generated within KWANT for many different randomly generated $V_\text{dis}(x)$ and $\alpha$ configurations (called Y realizations).
 For each Y realization we calculate a set of $G_{\text{RR}}$, $G_{\text{LL}}$, $G_{\text{RL}}$, $G_{\text{LR}}$ values for different measurement configurations.
-A Y realization consists of generating a random $\alpha$ from a uniform distribution between 6.4 and 9.6, along with a random Gaussian disorder potential.
-The disorder potential $V_\text{dis}(x)$ refers to disorder within the $\mu$ chemical energy taking $\mu \rightarrow \mu + V_{dis}(x)$.
+A Y realization consists of generating a random $\alpha$ from a uniform distribution between 6.4 and 9.6, along with a random Gaussian disorder potential. {In particular the initial disorder potential was generated by random sampling of a Gauassian distribution of standard deviation 1.5meV at each site and then convolving these samples together with decaying Gaussian function for a fixed correlation length.
+In our case the correlation length was 3 sites (30nm).} The disorder potential $V_\text{dis}(x)$ refers to disorder within the $\mu$ chemical energy taking $\mu \rightarrow \mu + V_{dis}(x)$.
 The disorder potential is transformed with a discrete cosine transform, and only the nth lowest frequency components are kept.
 This gives us $c_1 ... c_n$, the transformed disorder potential components.
-The transformation is then undone to get the disorder potential in real space corresponding to these components.
-This truncated then reverse transformed $V_{dis}(x)$ is what will be used by KWANT.
+The transformation is then undone to get the disorder potential in real space corresponding to these components. {Along with deterministically introducing boundary effects, we subtract a spacially constant factor updating $V_{dis}(x)$ such that the effective 0th component induces a random $\mu$ shift with standard deviation of 0.01meV.
+This shift can be determined from the disorder components.} {The} truncated, reverse transformed {then modified} $V_{dis}(x)$ is what will be used by KWANT.
 From the transformed components we define a vector for each Y realization:

 This is done for many different Y realizations, each time having the potential along with $\alpha$ numerically simulated to evaluate a sequence of conductance measurements.
 The measurement configurations were recorded in a matrix $K$ where each row would record a particular setup of experimentally tunable parameters labelled as j: